0x80070002 error occurs due on different intervals outlined below:

 Use Windows Update Troubleshooter

-The troubleshooting wizard automatically detects and repairs problems pertaining to installation of Windows updates.
+The troubleshooting wizard automatically detects and repairs problems about installation of Windows updates.

 1. Press Windows Key + X; choose Control Panel.